The Last Jedi: On the Character Assassination of Luke Skywalker

 So from this exchange, I’m led to believe that Kylo never hated Han, but rather saw his own attachment to his father as a weakness that he needed to eradicate.
 Well, that just plain doesn’t make sense.
 Attachment is supposed to lead to the emotions that empower dark side adepts.

 These are basic questions that were posed by The Force Awakens, and there’s no blaming the fans if they expect answers.
 Defenders of this sequel trilogy may point out that in the OT, we were given no information about Emperor Palpatine, but we didn’t require it then.
 He was accepted as part of the world building and his mystery was interesting.
 But once you make a sequel to that story, one that’s supposed to take place in that same universe, but introduces a ridiculously powerful alien character that has arrived out of left field to break the peace established in Return of the Jedi, seize the single most powerful position in the galaxy, and drive Han Solo’s own son to kill him, you most definitely owe the audience an explanation as to where he came from and what his motivation/endgame is.
-Otherwise, there’s no weight to his death.
+Otherwise, there’s no weight to his actions or death.
 But this film even wastes Andy Serkis’ talents.

 Speaking of endgames and power, I’d like to point out that, even if we don’t know what made him so evil and he comes off more often than not as an indecisive man-child with no leadership qualities, Kylo Ren was one of the best-written, developed, and acted characters in this film, though that isn’t saying much.